beardeddevelopers/beardeddevelopers.github.io/README.md

 # Source to beardeddevelopers.com

+Why no non-cool/hipster/sweet &lt;insert latest nodejs trend&gt; here?
+Why all of this inline retro 90s-style js?

+We're old and bearded.
+That's why.

-This is a static site generating HTML, CSS, and JS files to host remotely on a static webserver (such as Github Pages).
+However, we acknowledge that we need to bring the infrastructure up to date.
+Therefore, this is a static site generating HTML, CSS, and JS files to host remotely on a static webserver (such as Github Pages).

 It's a simple NextJS 11 site with really two packages (listed below).